 There was also a rumour that indicated Robert Downey Jr. would reprise his role as Tony Stark/Iron Man in Black Widow.
 Unfortunately, Stark isn’t present in Black Widow’s final product though, meaning either this rumour was false to begin with, or the scene in question was ultimately cut.
 Instead, William Hurt’s Secretary Ross is indeed the only familiar MCU face to appear in Black Widow aside from Natasha herself (and technically Val), and even then, Ross is only featured in a small role.
 There are several mentions made of other Avengers franchise characters such as Iron Man, Captain America, Thor, Hulk, Black Panther and especially Hawkeye during Black Widow, plus many of their familiar fighting techniques are also wielded by Taskmaster, but beyond that, these characters are never actually seen in the flesh in this case.

 Finally, on the note of Taskmaster, it’s a poorly-kept secret that Taskmaster is not Tony Masters in the MCU, like he is in Marvel Comics lore.
 For those curious, yes, Taskmaster has indeed been gender-swapped in the MCU as well.
 Now, the MCU’s Taskmaster is portrayed as Antonia Dreykov, the daughter of General Dreykov, who barely survives a bombing attempt by Natasha, perhaps the closest that Black Widow ever comes to trying to portray Natasha’s morally ambiguous side.
 As some suspected, Russian actress, Olga Kurylenko’s mystery Black Widow role is indeed that of Antonia/Taskmaster as well, with Kurylenko’s likeness being unmasked as Antonia during a third act twist that probably won’t surprise many viewers.
-Even so, Antonia is eventually liberated from Dreykov’s mind control, and lives to fight another day with the other freed Black Widows in the MCU, so it’s possible that we’ll see Taskmaster show up in the MCU again someday, possibly as another agent of Val’s even!
+Even so, Antonia is eventually liberated from Dreykov’s mind control, and lives to fight another day with the other freed Black Widows in the MCU, so it’s possible that we’ll see Taskmaster show up in the MCU again someday, possibly even as another agent of Val’s!

 Black Widow is directed by Cate Shortland, a mostly unknown director whose most noteworthy directing credit before this was helming several episodes of Showtime comedy series, SMILF.
 Shortland was apparently recommended by Scarlett Johansson personally during production though, and like many formerly unknown or small-scale directors that graduate to the MCU, Shortland’s direction proves to be plenty adept here.
 In fact, Shortland seems to be particularly relishing the chance to direct Black Widow’s action scenes, which are surprisingly ambitious for an otherwise smaller MCU interquel.
 She also seems to particularly enjoy overseeing the rapport between Natasha and her Russian family, which naturally lends itself to the MCU’s trademark sense of humour very effectively.